splunk/splunk-operator/docs/Examples.md

 ```

 `defaultsUrl` may specify one or more local paths or URLs, each separated
 by a comma.
-For example, you may want to use a `generic.yml` with common
+For example, you can use a `generic.yml` with common
 settings and an `apps.yml` that provides additional parameters for app
 installation.